fltk-rs/demos/README.md

 - egui-demo: Use fltk as a backend for egui.
 - gst: Use libgstreamer to play a video inside an fltk window
 - cairo-demo: Use cairo for custom drawing inside fltk widgets
+- glyphmap: Maps glyphs (specifically font icons) to their unicode codepoint.

 The demos can be run by accessing any of the directories and running:
 ```